raphschwarz/Ears-0603/README.md

 TESTED AND WORKING

 NOTES

--Silkscreen is too small to be readable , use the eagle file i used 1n4148 for the diodes
+-Silkscreen is too small to be readable , use the eagle file.

+-i used 1n4148 for the diodes